prts44/MonopolyDealOnline/README.md

 Unintentional alterations:
 - Wild properties cannot be swapped.
 - Full property sets cannot be broken under any circumstances.
 They are treated as a single unit once completed.
+- All colour wild properties can be played without an existing set

 Intentional alterations:
 - Cards cannot be played if the circumstances are not correct (original rules state any card played under the wrong circumstances counts as a played card which I personally believe is dumb)